Niko1444/SpaceGuardian_v1.0/README.md

 ## References <a name="references"></a> :book:

-Thanks to the incredibly rich resources that helped us make this project happen
+Thanks to the incredibly rich resources that helped us make this project happens

 1. Data Structures and Algorithms Lectures (Prof. Tran Thanh Tung)
 2. Data Structures and Algorithms Labs (Anh Nghia)